kengonakajima/lua-mode/README.md

 See
 [how to configure indentation in emacs lua-mode : stack overflow](http://stackoverflow.com/questions/4643206/how-to-configure-indentation-in-emacs-lua-mode)

-but in this repository it fixes the bug in above code.
+In this repository it fixes the bug in above code.